felixroos/idlecycles/README.md

 This is starting to look very usable!
 In the next chapter we will see how we can join multiple Patterns into one, making our language much more expressive.

+### Chapter 5 REPL

+Open [chapter5.html](https://felixroos.github.io/idlecycles/learn/chapter5.html) to play with the new syntax.
+You can evaluate the code with `ctrl+enter` to see the visualization in action!

 ## To be continued